 I’ve been to Honduras twice – once to the mainland and once to the island of Roatan – and to my knowledge, I was never in any danger.
-Although, we did take a few extra safety precautions while we where there.
-We didn’t stay out long after dark and we limited alcohol, to make ourselves less of a target.
-Other than that, we acted as we would have at home.
+We did take a few extra safety precautions while we where there.
+We didn’t stay out long after dark and limited alcohol, to make ourselves less of a target.
+Other than that, we acted as we would have at home in the States.

 One of the reasons the tourism industry is expanding across Honduras is due to the fact that it’s insanely affordable.

-For a week on the island of Roatan, we spent less than $3,000 and that included air fare, lodging, food, souvenirs, zip-line tour, snorkel tour, a day at Little French Key, everything for 2 people!
+For a week on the island of Roatan, we spent less than $3,000 and that included air fare, lodging, food, souvenirs, zip-line tour, snorkel tour, a day at Little French Key, everything we needed and wanted for 2 people!

-I didn’t keep track of our trip on the mainland, but it was even cheaper!
+I didn’t keep track of our trip on the mainland, but I know that it was even cheaper!

 It’s Full of Good & Kind People

 We met some incredibly kind people in Honduras.
-People were more than happy to give us directions, show us around, We received excellent service at every restaurant and hotel.
+People were more than happy to give us directions or show us around.
+Plus, there was excellent service at every restaurant and hotel.

 For example, our rental car got a flat tire.
 Not only did 4 men stop to help us fix it, but they refused to take our money when we offered.
-We eventually convinced the “leader” (i.e the one that spoke the best English) to take 500 Lempiras, which is the equivalent of $20.
+We eventually convinced the “leader” (i.e the one that spoke the best English) to take 500 Lempiras, which is roughly $20.

 You should have seen his face!
 He grinned from ear to ear.
 His buddies were slapping him on the back and grinning just as big.
 Getting a flat tire fixed here in the States would have been such a hassle, cost an arm and a leg, and probably wouldn’t have ended with smiles all around.